 Another Variation of the Standing Torso Twist

-In this way the whole spinal column gets a good twist, right up to the Atlas (the top vertebra that supports the head, situated somewhere between your ears).
+In this way, the whole spinal column gets a good twist, right up to the Atlas (the top vertebra that supports the head, situated somewhere between your ears).

-CAUTION: Keep the crown vertically aligned above the tailbone.
+Caution: Keep the crown vertically aligned above the tailbone.
 Go slowly at first.

 With these core toners you can: